 In its pure state, aluminum is a relatively soft material that can be strengthened through the careful addition of small quantities of alloying materials.
 Alloy variations permit tailoring the properties of the base materials to suit the application.
 Prior to and after forming, heat treatment processes are used to facilitate the next step in manufacturing and are often the final step prior to delivery of the goods produced.

 The process parameters for the heat treatment of Aluminum alloys and Titanium are determined by the responsible engineering organization depending upon the desired outcome and intended use.
 The Aluminum & Titanium metals industry in general and the aerospace industry in particular recognizes and adheres to processes as determined and promulgated through AMS 2750E / NADCAP process specifications.

-Solution heat treatment involves raising the alloy temperature to a point where alloy constituents dissolve back into “solution” within the aluminum base material.
-This process is temperature critical and requires highly accurate control of both temperature and time at temperature.
-Once the correct condition has been achieved the material is quenched quickly insuring that the materials previously dissolved remain “frozen” in solution.
+Aluminum solution heat treatment involves raising the alloy temperature to a point where alloy constituents dissolve back into “solution” within the aluminum base material.
+This process is temperature critical and requires highly accurate control of both temperature uniformity and soak time at temperature.
+Once the correct condition has been achieved the material is quenched quickly (max 5-15sec quench delay times) insuring that the materials previously dissolved remain “frozen” in solution.

 - AMS 2750E Article

 - The 101 of AMS Specifications for Aluminum Heat Treating